AndreProenza/42-Lisbon/README.md

 Founded in Paris in 2013, today 42 has more than 10.000 students in over 20 countries, and is recognized as one of the best coding schools worldwide.

 Learning at 42 is entirely free of charge, and it doesn’t require any academic degree or coding experience.
-You only have to be at least 17 years old to apply.

 The school’s practical approach, based on peer-to-peer collaboration, guarantees both excellent technical training and the development of valuable soft skills, such as the ability to work in teams, problem-solving, adaptation, determination, and resilience.